L Plates – A Learner Drivers Guide

-L plates or Learner plates display a large single red letter ‘L’ on the front a rear of a vehicle to show other vehicles and pedestrians that a learner driver is in control of the vehicle.
+L plates or Learner plates display a large single red letter ‘L’ on the front and rear of a vehicle to inform other drivers and pedestrians that a learner driver is in control of the vehicle.

 L plate rules

 It is a legal requirement for learner drivers to display L plates whilst driving a car on public roads.
 In Wales, ‘L’ or ‘D’ plates must be displayed.
 Rules state that an L plate must be clearly on display at the front and rear of the vehicle.
 You may display more than one set of L plates if you wish.
 This can prove beneficial if an L plate falls off.